 Rutland’s premier Outdoor Adventure Centre located on the north shore of reservoir.

 This fine church was saved during the construction of Rutland Water and is now a museum.
-Registry wedding ceremonies also take place at the church on the banks of Rutland Water reservoir, it’s truly is a beautiful place to have your great day!
+Registry wedding ceremonies also take place at the church on the banks of Rutland Water.

 More activities and places to visit around Rutland Water can be found on the www.anglianwater.co.uk leisure pages.

 Oakham is a pretty, traditional English market town, bustling with activity and just three miles away from Manton.
-Packed with heritage, there’s plenty to see an do in Oakham which makes it ideal for a day trip.
-A visit to the Rutland County Museum or Oakham Castle, by the Market Place, is a great place to start enjoying the history and delights of Oakham.
-Oakham’s Public School with it’s stunning architecture is a major landmark in the town.
-Founded in 1584 it is a highly regarded and has seen its fair share of famous pupils.
+Packed with heritage, there’s plenty to see and do in Oakham with library, museum, a wealth of independent shops, several well-established cafes, restaurants, tea rooms and pubs and an ancient castle, making it an ideal place to spend the day.
+Oakham’s ancient Public School with its stunning architecture is a major landmark in the town.
+Founded in 1584 it is still a highly regarded seat of learning and has seen its fair share of famous pupils.

-Uppingham, like Oakham, is known for it’s public school.
-Uppingham is just three miles away form Manton Lodge and is well worth a visit during your stay.
-Rutland’s smaller market town boasts a wealth of history and something for the all shoppers with a host of excellent shops.
+Uppingham, like Oakham, is known for its public school.
+Uppingham is just three miles from Manton Lodge and is well worth a visit.
+Rutland’s smaller market town boasts a wealth of history and something for the all shoppers with a host of excellent shops, including a well-regarded antique centre.

 The splendid Great Hall of Oakham Castle is one of the finest examples of late 12th century domestic architecture in England.
 The hall provides the clues as to why there is an intriguing collection of over 200 horseshoes hanging from the walls.